brac45/brac45.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Human-Computer Interaction (HCI) researcher and software engineer, where I'm a Ph.D. candidate at the [University of Maryland, College Park](https://ischool.umd.edu/) (UMD).
+I'm a researcher and a software developer, where I'm a Ph.D. candidate at the [University of Maryland, College Park](https://ischool.umd.edu/) (UMD).
 I'm a current member of the [Human-Computer Interaction Lab at UMD](https://hcil.umd.edu/).
 I'm currently advised by [Dr. Stephanie Valencia^2](https://stephanie-valencia.com/), where I research accessible computer-mediated technology for people with aphasia[^1].

 [^1]: Language impairment that affect's a person's ability to understand and produce language, usually caused by damage to the language portion in the brain.